Yukitoshi12345/From-Pixel-to-Purchase/README.md

 #### Features:
 - Game Search
-- New User Articles
+- Recent Gaming New Articles
 - Game Details
 - Video
 - Picture Slideshow

 #### Motivation For Development:
-A passionate gamer, and this has given us the incentive to address an issue we face.
+As a passionate gamer, this has given us the incentive to address an issue we face.

 #### Challenges: